At What Age Can a Child Choose Which Parent to Live With in Alberta

 What age can a child refuse to see a parent in Canada?

-In Canada as a whole, the age that a child can refuse to see the non custodial parent is 14 years of age.
-This could also fluctuate slightly depending on the province you live in.
-Also, once a child is 12 years old, the court will generally respect the child’s wishes and the child’s preference in regards to seeing their parents or which parent to live with.
-Of course, above all, the courts will do their best to make decisions in the best interests of the child, even if it does go against their wishes.
+In Canada as a whole, the age that a child can refuse to see the non custodial parent is older, typically around 14 years of age but again, this is not guaranteed.
+This may also fluctuate slightly depending on the province you live in, and the overall circumstances of the situation.
+Bottom line, there is no specific age when a child gets to decide which parent they will live with.
+Each child is unique, and their views may be considered by a judge or arbitrator when deciding what parenting arrangement is best for the child and their family circumstances.
+Above all, the courts will do their best to make decisions in the best interests of the child.